syncfusion-content/asp.netwebforms-docs/aspnet/Rotator/Integration.md

-Add the following script to achieve knockout.
+Add the following script to achieve knockoutJS.

 {% highlight js %}